 Hello and welcome!

 My name is Renee’, and I’m a “Southern Transplant.”
-I grew up in the Midwest, and moved to Louisiana when I was 21.
+Although I’m Unangax (Alaska Native) and St’at’imc (First Nations), I grew up in the Midwest, and moved to Louisiana when I was 21.
 I am in no way a “Southern Belle.”
 I’m stubborn, I speak what’s on my mind, and I loathe sweet tea!

 I was an Art & Design major at Iowa State University, then pursued a new path after discovering I wasn’t really learning anything.
 I was merely learning names for techniques I was already using; and learned more from my acting classes than the art classes.
 I was never really into makeup or beauty.
 I bought the cheapest stuff I could find, and didn’t use much of it.
 I have always been a tomboy- preferring muddy activities, outdoor work, etc. And I don’t like pink!